 Nutrients That Promote Stem Cell Health

 In recent years the number, and popularity, of stem cell supplements (also referred to as stem cell enhancers or stem cell activators) has grown considerably.
-The ingredient lists of these supplements can be long and varied, consisting of some well-known nutrients and some much lesser-known food and plant extracts, amino acids, antioxidents, and more.
+The ingredient lists of these supplements can be long and varied, consisting of some well-known nutrients and some much lesser-known food and plant extracts, amino acids, antioxidants, and more.
 Here we examine the most popular ingredients in these supplements, explaining what each is, and why each is thought to be of benefit to stem cell health and reproduction abilities.

 Algae are simple aquatic plants that aren’t especially plant-like — algae doesn’t have roots, stems or leaves.
 Algae are members of a group of mostly aquatic photosynthetic organisms (capable of photosynthesis — producing organic compounds such a glucose from the energy of sunlight) belonging to the kingdom Protista.

-Spirulina is an edible species of blue-green algae that grows in both fresh and salt water.
-Spirulina is also referred to as Aphanizomenon flos-aquae (AFA) or Klamath blue green algae and has long been recognized for its anti-inflammatory properties.
-Inflammation issues can negatively affect brain stem cell replication, and a study has shown that Spirulina can limit this type of inflammation, leading to improved stem cell health.
-Another study, this one by the Department of Neurosurgery at USF, showed that Aphanizomenon flos-aquae helped to promote proliferation of all types of stem cells, not just brain stem cells.
+Spirulina, also referred to as Aphanizomenon flos-aquae (AFA) or Klamath blue green algae, is an edible species of blue-green algae that grows in both fresh and salt water.
+Spirulina has long been recognized for its anti-inflammatory properties.
+Inflammation issues can negatively affect brain stem cell replication, and a study has shown that spirulina can limit this type of inflammation, leading to improved stem cell health.
+Another study, this one by the Department of Neurosurgery at USF, showed that spirulina helped to promote proliferation of all types of stem cells, not just brain stem cells.

 Polyphenols are a category of chemicals that naturally occur in most plants.
 Polyphenols are micronutrients that act as antioxidants — they protect cells from damage caused by free radicals (reactive, or unstable, atoms that cause cell damage as they scavenge the body in an attempt to stabilize by stealing electrons away from other, more stable atoms).